 When the question is asked, I usually advise the family seriously to consider the autopsy.
 Information is almost never a bad thing.
 If the circumstances warrant litigation, the autopsy can provide important evidence of the cause of death, and the existence or non-existence of other medical conditions.
 And sometimes, the autopsy shows something unexpected that may explain the death, or otherwise show that there was no malpractice.
 Isn’t that a good thing for everyone to know?

-Another question families ask, if the autopsy is to be performed at the same place where the death occurred, is, “Can I trust the hospital pathologist?”
+Another question families ask if the autopsy is to be performed at the same place where the death occurred, is, “Can I trust the hospital pathologist?”
 Call me naive, but I believe that for the most part, the answer is yes.
 In my experience, pathologists seem to be among the most scientifically honest members of the medical profession.
-Not to say that cover-ups, or simply favorable, or even biased, interpretations don’t occur, but for the most part, I think pathologists call ’em like they see ’em.
+Not to say that cover-ups or simply favorable, or even biased, interpretations don’t occur, but for the most part, I think pathologists call ’em as they see ’em.

 The autopsy also preserves important information, in the form of stored tissues and prepared slides, for later use.
 An independent pathologist can review the slides, or even have new tissue cuts prepared.
 This process permits a second opinion to check the accuracy of the original review, or a new interpretation if additional clinical information is discovered.